stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 presence in New England, was inclined to believe that it formed part of some exotic pirate hoard discovered by old Captain Obed Marsh.
-This view was surely not weakened by the insistent offers of purchase at a high price which the Marshes began to make as soon as they knew of its presence, and which they repeated to this day despite the Society&rsquo;s unvarying determination not to sell.
+This view was surely not weakened by the insistent offers of purchase at a high price which the Marshes began to make as soon as they knew of its presence, and which they repeated to this day despite the Society's unvarying determination not to sell.

   As the good lady shewed me out of the building she made it clear that the pirate theory of the Marsh fortune was a popular one among the intelligent people of the region.
-Her own attitude toward shadowed Innsmouth&mdash;which she had never seen&mdash;was one of disgust at a community slipping far down the cultural scale, and she assured me that the rumours of devil-worship were partly justified by a peculiar secret cult which had gained force there and engulfed all the orthodox churches.
+Her own attitude toward shadowed Innsmouth--which she had never seen--was one of disgust at a community slipping far down the cultural scale, and she assured me that the rumours of devil-worship were partly justified by a peculiar secret cult which had gained force there and engulfed all the orthodox churches.

-  It was called, she said, &ldquo;The Esoteric Order of Dagon&rdquo;, and was undoubtedly a debased, quasi-pagan thing imported from the East a century before, at a time when the Innsmouth fisheries seemed to be going barren.
+  It was called, she said,  "The Esoteric Order of Dagon ", and was undoubtedly a debased, quasi-pagan thing imported from the East a century before, at a time when the Innsmouth fisheries seemed to be going barren.
 Its persistence among a simple people was quite natural in view of the sudden and permanent return of abundantly fine fishing, and